ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-Sometimes our data contains PII information which needs to be kept to a need-to-know basis.
-With Elastic's in-built support for RBAC, this is easy.
+Sometimes our data contains PII information which needs to be kept to a need-to-know basis and only for a given time.

+# Limiting access

+With Elastic's in-built support for RBAC, we can limit access at the index, document, or field level.

-We've created a limited_user with a limited_role which restricts access to the `client.ip` and `body.text` fields (to avoid leaking the `client.ip`).
+In this example, we've created a limited_user with a limited_role which restricts access to the `client.ip` and `body.text` fields (to avoid leaking the `client.ip`).

 In the Elasticsearch tab, we are logged in as a user with full privileges.
 Let's check our access.
 1. Open the [button label="Elasticsearch"](tab-0) tab
-2. Open a log record
+2. Open a log record and click on the `Table` tab in the flyout
 3. Note access to the `client.ip` and `body.text` fields

 In the Elasticsearch (Limited) tab, we are logged in as a user with full privileges.
 Let's check our access.

 1. Open the [button label="Elasticsearch (Limited)"](tab-1) tab
-2. Open a log record
+2. Open a log record and click on the `Table` tab in the flyout
 3. Note that `client.ip` and `body.text` fields don't exist

 Let's change permissions and see what happens: